edomanuli/pharaohz-cart/README.md

 ```bash
     export DATABASE_URL='postgresql:///cart'

 ```
+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`SECRET_KEY`

+`DATABASE_URL`

 - You can add the above line to your ~/.bash_profile or ~/.bashrc file to set the DATABASE_URL environment variable automatically in every new terminal session.
 - For example: